-In 2022-23, Year 3 will use the Stage 1 scheme of work, whilst Years 4, 5 and 6 will progress onto Stage 2, following our rolling programme.
+In 2024-25, Year 3 will use the Stage 1 scheme of work, Year 4 will follow Stage 2, Year 5 will follow Stage 3 whilst Year 6 will progress onto Stage 4, ending our rolling programme.
 Lessons are sequenced so that prior learning is considered and opportunities for revision of language and grammar are built in.
 The introduction and revision of key vocabulary and grammatical structures is built into each lesson